jbagatta/johnny-cache/README.md

 ### L1 Cache

 L1 caching is provided using `NodeCache`.
 The L1 cache provides a local in-memory cache layer that can significantly improve performance for frequently accessed items.

-When enabled:
+When l1 caching is enabled:

-- Values are stored locally after first retrieval
+- Values are stored in local memory after first retrieval
-- Cache is automatically invalidated when keys are deleted
+- All connected caches automatically invalidated when keys are deleted
+    - Eventing to other processes provided via Nats or Redis
-- Supports both sliding and absolute expiry times
+- Supports both sliding and absolute expiry times, synchronized to the configured values
 - Configurable purge interval for expired items

 ### Expiry Types